StymiedSloth/StymiedSloth/README.md

 # StymiedSloth

-Staff Engineer on Internal API Platforms at Wayfair.
+Staff Engineer on Developer Platforms at Wayfair.